jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) The offence is alleged or proved to have been committed on a date that is earlier than the date on which—for any other offence (not being an offence the maximum penalty for which is less than the maximum penalty that may be imposed in respect of the first-mentioned offence); or
-    (i) The young person was convicted and sentenced in the High Court or a District Court; or (ii) A Youth Court made an order under section 283 of this Act in respect of that young person— (b) The young person is subject to a sentence of imprisonment or a community-based sentence (as those terms are defined in section 4(1) of the Sentencing Act 2002), or to any order made under any of paragraphs (k) to (o) of section 283 of this Act,—
+    (i) The young person was convicted and sentenced in the High Court or a District Court; or (ii) A Youth Court made an order under section 283 of this Act in respect of that young person— (b) The young person is subject to a sentence of imprisonment or a community-based sentence (as those terms are defined in section 4(1) of the Sentencing Act 2002), or to a sentence of home detention imposed under section 80A of the Sentencing Act 2002, or to any order made under any of paragraphs (k) to (o) of section 283 of this Act,—
 (2) Where—the family group conference may make in respect of the latter offence any decision, recommendation, or plan that it is empowered to make under section 260 of this Act, and it shall not be necessary to convene a separate family group conference in relation to that latter offence.
   (a) A family group conference has been convened pursuant to section 247 of this Act in relation to any offence alleged or proved to have been committed by a child or young person; and
   (b) Before the family group conference has made any decision, recommendation, or plan pursuant to section 260 of this Act in relation to that offence, that child or young person is alleged or proven to have committed any other offence (being an offence in respect of which a family group conference would be required to be held pursuant to section 247 of this Act),—